Declassified US cables link Uribe to Colombia drug cartels

-BOGOTA, Colombia (AP) — Newly declassified State Department cables show that when Alvaro Uribe was making his rise to Colombia’s presidency in the 1990s, U.S. officials were frequently told he had ties to the nation’s then-powerful drug cartels.
+BOGOTA, Colombia (AP) — As Alvaro Uribe, Colombia’s most powerful politician, was making his rise to the presidency more than two decades ago, U.S. officials were repeatedly told that the up-and-coming politician had ties to the nation’s drug cartels, according to newly declassified State Department cables.

-The cables were obtained by the National Security Archive and released Friday.
+The cables were obtained and released Friday by the National Security Archive, a non-profit group, as Uribe’s handpicked candidate, Ivan Duque, is the frontrunner in polls to win Sunday’s presidential election.

-Allegations of links to drug cartels and paramilitaries have dogged Uribe for years.
-But he’s always denied them and while president from 2002-2010 was a staunch U.S. ally in the war on drugs.
+They describe meetings between 1992 and 1995 between American officials and Uribe as well as other Colombian politicians in his then Liberal Party.

 Most Read Nation & World Stories